 The chart is based on the bills Kelly has sponsored and cosponsored from Jan 3, 2019 to Mar 21, 2023.
 See full analysis methodology.

 Trent Kelly sits on the following committees:

-Kelly was the primary sponsor of 1 bill that was enacted:
+Kelly was the primary sponsor of 3 bills that were enacted: